 Currently I lead a 5-year project on Pragmatic and Epistemic Role of Factually Erroneous Cognitions and Thoughts (PERFECT), funded by a European Research Council Consolidator Grant (2014-2019).

-I have recently done a TEDxBrum talk on the stigma associated with mental health issues, inspired by my work for project PERFECT (you can watch it below).
+I have recently done a TEDxBrum talk on the stigma associated with mental health issues, inspired by my work for project PERFECT (click on the right to watch).